devubu/hello/python/hello/README.md

 ## To uninstall a specific package (ensure you are in the virtual environment)
     pip3 uninstall -y <package_name>

+## To display a list of all installed Python packages and their versions using pipx
+    pipx list

 ## To install a Python package from a specified Git repository URL using pipx
     pipx install git+https://<repository-url>